-After HOPE received an unusually high number of Herald political censorship complaints (on top of their complete lack of response to HOPE’s carefully written Better Water Supply Commentary) I called their letter editor, Royal Calkins, leaving a message asking to meet with him.
+After HOPE received an unusually large number of Herald political censorship complaints (on top of their complete lack of response to HOPE’s carefully written Better Water Supply Commentary) I called their letter editor, Royal Calkins, leaving a message asking to meet with him.

 He never called back.
 Reflecting back over the years, he’d never returned any calls and had avoided my many requests to meet with him.
 However, not one to give up, I kept calling until he answered his phone on July 24, 2009.